grizhlieCodes/molly-marsh/documentation/storyblok/storyblok-integration.md

 </div>
 ```

+> **IMPORTANT**: Storyblok's visual editor functionality (clickable items) works properly **ONLY** when initialized with "draft" mode.
+If running in "published" mode, the component bridge will not function correctly and items cannot be clicked on in the visual editor.
+Always ensure that when using the visual editor, the application is initialized with the "draft" version parameter.

 This system creates a bidirectional connection between your application and the Storyblok editor, enabling visual editing directly in the context of your site.

 ## Route Structure and Content Types